In this article, we discuss the most important types of lighting and some common lighting techniques used in every hotel.

 Nothing beats the warm illumination of direct sunlight.
 Natural light is a simple and easy way to enhance the look and atmosphere of your hotel.
 Artificial light has come a long way but a LED light bulb could never compete with the natural feel of sunlight.

 Adding natural light to your hotel is as simple as adding a few windows.
 But this process is easier said than done.
 Windows take up a lot of space and interfere with most hotel layouts.
 A large space like a hotel lobby is particularly difficult to light using sunlight.
-Natural sunlight is an energy-saving method as well as a functional lighting style.
-But implementing it into a hotel design is quite challenging.
+Natural sunlight is an energy-saving method and a functional lighting style.
+However, implementing it into a hotel design is quite challenging.

-But even if you manage to use natural sunlight in your hotel lighting project.
-The struggle does not end there, you still need to put in some energetic decorative lighting to replace the sunlight during nighttime.
+But even if you manage to use natural sunlight in your hotel lighting project, the struggle does not end there.
+You still need to put in some energetic decorative lighting to replace the sunlight at night.

 Natural light is by far the most useful lighting style for a given hotel.
-Most hotel rooms will have a window that customers can use for interior lighting instead of an artificial light bulb.
-Natural sunlight does wonders for the mood and health of your customers, but it is not a simple task and requires a lot of planning and effort to properly utilize.
+Most hotel rooms have a window that customers can use for interior lighting instead of an artificial light bulb.
+Natural sunlight does wonders for your customers’ moods and health, but it is not simple and requires a lot of planning and effort to properly utilize.

 Dining Area Lighting

-Dining lighting is a simpler task than sunlight windows.
-The quick and short explanation is to use warm light tones with medium to low brightness light fixtures.
-Cool light hues are better for work environments where you need to increase focus and productivity.
-But a warm light hue represents a cozy warmth that helps you relax.
+Dining lighting is simpler than sunlight windows.
+The quick and short explanation is to use warm light tones with medium—to low-brightness light fixtures.
+Cool light hues are better for work environments where you need to increase focus and productivity, but a warm light hue represents a cozy warmth that helps you relax.

 Restaurants have been using this technique for ages.
 Warm soft light is unquestionably the way to go for any sort of dining area.